Key takeaways

 If none of those is true, the work is probably better handled internally or by a freelancer.

-When DIY or internal work fine
+When DIY or an internal team works fine

 Some training projects don’t need an external partner.
 The work is small, the team is capable, and bringing in help would slow the project rather than speed it up.